 Key Highlights

-- Trump Mobile launches T1 smartphone with AI features.
+- Trump Mobile officially launches the T1 phone with AI features

 Real-World Impact